Iran - Tips

 anti-U.S. and anti-Israel stances are well-known.
 Senior Iranian

-directed Hezbollah to carry out the bombing of
+officials directed Hezbollah to carry out the bombing of

 the Asociación Mutual